ehamberg/gtdguide/src/lyagtd.markdown

 ![calendar!](images/calendar.svg)\

-The ~~calendar~~ is for things you *have* to do on a certain date or at a certain time, and *nothing else*!
+The ~~calendar~~ is for things you *have* to do on a certain date or at a certain time---and *nothing else*!
 That's right; no putting @@"install Bonzibudddy"@@ on your calendar for next Wednesday if you just *think* you *want* to have it done then.

 But... why‽

-By only having items which really *are* time and date sensitive on your ~~calendar~~ it will be more useful, since it will actually tell you the things you *have* to do a certain day without being "diluted" with other items.
+By only having items that really *are* time and date sensitive on your ~~calendar~~ it will be more useful, since it will actually tell you the things you *have* to do a certain day without being "diluted" with other items.
 The thing you *want* to do, but that doesn't need to be done at a certain time will